WindsorTech/Bamazon-Store/README.md

 # Welcome to Bamazon!
 ## Here you will find the best products for the lowest prices and fastest delivery!

 ### The app is working seamlessly!
-When run, it displays all the items in the Bamazon inventory table - including the products' IDs, Names and Prices.
+When run, it displays all the items in the Bamazon inventory table, listing the products' IDs, Names and Prices.

 ### It prompts the user to enter the desired product ID, and also asks how many items of the product he wants to purchase.